 Our curriculum features a set of Core Requirements in the Foundation of Social Analysis of Education, Education and Social Inequality, Education and Social Organization, and Education and Social Change.
 The program also requires students to learn both quantitative and qualitative research methods for all of our degree programs.
 Our students can also opt to complete the Policy Concentration requirements.
 Our Master’s students choose between taking a Comprehensive Exam or completing an Integrative Project, or a Master’s Thesis, as their Culminating Experience.
 Doctoral students will complete a Certification Exam and research and write a dissertation.

 The curriculum emphasizes the social context of schools in both cities and suburbs; the organization and structure of schooling; and the intersection of race, ethnicity, social class and gender with educational policies and practices.
 Students are trained in both quantitative and qualitative research methods.
-Hands-on research opportunities are available on a wide range of projects, including those examining racial segregation, urban gentrification, conditions of New York City Public Schools, and school organization.
+Hands-on research opportunities are available on a wide range of projects, including those examining racial segregation, urban gentrification, conditions of New York City Public Schools, suburban demographic change and its impact on schools, and school organization.

-The program faculty for the Sociology and Education Program includes sociologists from several other programs at the College.
+The program faculty for the Sociology and Education Program includes sociologists from several other programs at the College as well as other nearby academic institutions.
 Faculty strengths are in sociology of education generally, but also in organizational studies, the sociology of teachers and teaching, stratification, racial inequality, critical race theory and urban sociology.
 They are actively engaged in the analysis and evaluation of educational policies and programs designed to serve educationally disadvantaged populations.

-The program in Sociology and Education also offers a specialization/concentration in Educational Policy for students in the M.A. and Ed.M. programs.
-For more information on this concentration, which is open to students throughout Teachers College, please contact Professor Amy Stuart Wells.
+The program in Sociology and Education also offers an optional Policy Concentration that overlaps with many of our degree requirements.
+For more information on this concentration, which is open to students throughout Teachers College, please contact Professor Aaron Pallas.